 S7-400: The SFB is started on a rising edge at control input REQ.
-In the process the pointers to the areas to be written (ADDR_i) and the data (SD_i) are sent to the partner CPU.
+The pointers to the areas to be written (ADDR_i) and the data (SD_i) are sent to the partner CPU.

 The remote partner saves the required data under the addresses supplied with the data and returns an execution acknowledgement.